Yair Y. Galil is of counsel in the New York office of Gibson Dunn, where he is a member of Gibson Dunn's Global Finance Practice Group.

-Yair Y. Galil is an associate in the New York office of Gibson Dunn, where he is a member of the Firm's Global Finance Practice.
-He has represented a variety of clients – including sponsors, issuers, financial institutions and investment funds – in complex financing transactions.
+Mr. Galil has represented a variety of clients – including sponsors, issuers, financial institutions and investment funds – in complex financing transactions.
 The business contexts for these transactions have ranged from ordinary-course credit increases and refinancings to pivotal credit such as acquisition financings and debtor-in-possession and bankruptcy exit financings, as well as special-circumstances transactions such as debt buybacks and covenant relief amendments.

 Mr. Galil is admitted to the New York Bar.
 He is fluent in Hebrew.

-- MetroPCS Wireless: Representation of MetroPCS Wireless in connection with its issuance of $3.5 billion senior notes in advance of its business combination with T-Mobile, the issuance by the combined company of an additional $11.2 billion of senior notes to Deutsche Telekom, and the incurrence by the combined company of a $500 million working capital facility.
+MetroPCS Wireless: Represented MetroPCS Wireless in connection with its issuance of $3.5 billion senior notes in advance of its business combination with a national mobile phone carrier, the issuance by the combined company of an additional $11.2 billion of senior notes to Deutsche Telekom, and the incurrence by the combined company of a $500 million working capital facility.

-- Huntington Ingalls Industries: Representation of Huntington Ingalls Industries in connection with its $1.225 billion senior credit facilities and $1.2 billion of senior notes incurred in conjunction with its spinoff from Northrop Grumman.
+Huntington Ingalls Industries: Represented Huntington Ingalls Industries in connection with its $1.225 billion senior credit facilities and $1.2 billion of senior notes incurred in conjunction with its spinoff from Northrop Grumman.

-- Travelport: Representation of holdco lenders in connection with the out-of-court restructuring of a $715 million loan to Travelport Holdings Limited.
+- Travelport Holdings Limited: Represented holdco lenders in connection with the out-of-court restructuring of a $715 million loan to Travelport Holdings Limited.

 - Co-Author, "Loan Covenant Checklist: Restricted Payments," Practical Law Company (January 2015).

 - Co-Author, "Letter of Credit Migration," Practical Law Company (July 2011).